jacksalici/face-detection-eye-tracking/readme.md

 $$ d_i = \frac{x_i-c}{||x_i-c||_2}, \forall{i}: ||g_i||_2=1 $$

 This method requires an input of a cropped image of an eye, so we used the information from the second step to get the needed processing.
 The authors of the method suggest also a preprocessing and post-processing phase that have been done to obtain optimal results.
-Preprocessing is made with the weight $w_c$ helps finding the dark pupils, since it is the grey value at $(c_x, c_y)$ of the smoothed and inverted input image.
-A gaussian filter also is needed to remove bright outliers like reflections of the glasses.
-Then as post-processing a threshold has been applied to remove possible results connected to borders, like eyebrows, glasses or hair.
+Preprocessing is made with the weight $w_c$ helps find the dark pupils since it is the grey value at $(c_x, c_y)$ of the smoothed and inverted input image.
+A Gaussian filter also is needed to remove bright outliers like reflections of the glasses.
+Then as post-processing, a threshold has been applied to remove possible results connected to borders, like eyebrows, glasses, or hair.

-We then developed a script of the above-presented method, partially following an already existing work [Trishume].
+We then developed a script of the above-presented method, partially following an already existing work [Trishume] and its Python implementation \cite{abhisuri97}.

 ### Filtering

-The proposed method is very interesting and works very well in difficult condition, but it is also very computational intense.
+The proposed method is very interesting and works very well in difficult conditions, but it is also very computationally intense.
 In real-time systems may not be feasible.
 So, we tried and implemented a simple but effective filtering approach that works very well and requires less effort.
-Having the cropped eye, we apply a series of filtering and preprocessing aimed to make stand out the pupil, that it is always the darker and more circular object in eye.
+Having the cropped eye, we apply a series of filtering and preprocessing aimed to make stand out the pupil, that it is always the darker and more circular object in the eye.
-In particular, we increased the contrast of the image and we equalised it.
-Then we applied a soft gaussian blur to remove the noise and a erosion filter that removes the smaller parts like the eyelashes.
-We then use the OpenCv adaptive thresholding method to binarize the image and lastly we get the counters of all of the blob.
+In particular, we increased the contrast of the image and we equalized it.
+Then we applied a soft Gaussian blur to remove the noise and an erosion filter that removes the smaller parts like the eyelashes.
+We then use the OpenCV adaptive thresholding method to binarize the image and lastly, we get the counters of all of the blob.
 Looking for the largest one we find the pupil.
 See the figure for the application of the approach.